modabas/ModEndpoints/docs/WebResultEndpointResponseMapping.md

 - One way is to implement a custom class inheriting abstract `WebResult`, where you override `ExecuteAsync` method to provide your custom mapping logic.
 Then return an instance of the custom `WebResult` class from the endpoint handler method,

+- Another way to customize response mapping is by overriding the `ConvertResultToResponseAsync` method.
+This method is invoked
+  1. after `HandleAsync` to transform the business result into an HTTP response.
+  2. or after `HandleValidationFailureAsync` if request validation fails.

-- Another way to customize response mapping is by overriding the ConvertResultToResponseAsync method.
-This method is invoked after HandleAsync to transform the business result into an HTTP response.
-By default, it just calls the ExecuteAsync method of the returned WebResult object, but you can override it to implement your own mapping logic.
+By default, `ConvertResultToResponseAsync` method just calls the ExecuteAsync method of the input parameter `WebResult` object, but you can override it to implement your own mapping logic.

 ``` csharp
 internal class GetBookById(ServiceDbContext db)
   : WebResultEndpoint<GetBookByIdRequest, GetBookByIdResponse>